KeyanSong/431-2018/README.md

 ## Homework Assignments

-There are a series of homework assignments for the class, and the [details on those are here](https://github.com/THOMASELOVE/431-2018/tree/master/homework).
+This class requires several homework assignments, and the [details on those are here](https://github.com/THOMASELOVE/431-2018/tree/master/homework).

 ## Contact Us